darkwizz/nlp-master-thesis/README.md

   -r {baseline}, --revision {baseline}
                         model revision, the names might be weird as they should follow Python naming conventions -b BASE_DATA_PATH, --base-data-path BASE_DATA_PATH
                         base path to all data.
 Every kind of data should be placed there.
-Right now their names are hardcoded: test-A, test-B, train
+Right now their names are hardcoded: test, dev, train
   -t TOKENIZER_PATH, --tokenizer-path TOKENIZER_PATH
                         can be a name on huggingface or a local path -m MODEL_PATH, --model-path MODEL_PATH